STYX Info Page Header

 No Smoking: Smoking and vaping are strictly prohibited inside the venue.

 Safety and Security Policies: All members of your party must have a ticket to enter the venue.
-All individuals entering the facility are subject to screening including the checking of bags and personal belongings for prohibited items.
+All individuals entering the facility are required to go through a security screening which includes metal detection and checking bags for prohibited items.
+These security screenings may vary on some events, so please refer to your "Know Before You Go" email to plan your visit accordingly.
 Re-entry is not permitted without a ticket.
 For a complete list of prohibited items and venue policies, visit our FAQ page.

 Accessibility: For complete information on our services, please visit the Accessibility section of our FAQ page.